semond/golden-borders/README.md

 # Computing dimensions for a perfect print

+> Compute the mat dimensions and the borders of
+> a print so the window is optically centered
+> somewhat based on the golden ratio.

 ## The Purpose

 I like to print my photographs.
 I'm also too cheap to frame them, however I do “mat” them.

 In case you don't know, normally a print is:

 1. printed
 2. a *mat* is cut, the mat is bigger than the print, and has a window through which you can see the print (that window can be bigger or smaller than the print)
 3. the print is mounted between the mat and a cardboard
-4. a window is put in *front* of the mat (the mat can draw attention to the print, but its main purpose is to put space between the print and the window so they don't touch)
+4. a window (glass or plastic) is put in *front* of the mat (the mat can draw attention to the print, but its main purpose is to put space between the print and the window so they don't touch)
 5. all that stuff is placed in the frame
 6. the frame is stuck on a wall.